hqin18/hqin18.github.io/_posts/2019-07-16-Preparing Capital One Interview.md

 - use a more robust loss function.
 MSE is not robust to outliers
 - maybe remove/cap/transform data (log transformation, scaling)

+3. Tell me about a ML algorithm

+### Credit Modeling questions

+1. What machine learning model will you use to classify fraudulent transactions on credit cards?
+- Logistic regression
+- Random forests
+- Anomaly detection might be helpful because of the high unbalanced data that normally exists in those scenarios

+2. Explain the various steps involved in the model building process

+3. How to set threshold for credit card fraud detection

+4. what features would you use to determine credit risk given transaction history from the past two years

 ## Data Challenge

 ## On-site

+1. Behavior questions:
+- name a time you went above and beyond to help someone
+- tell me about a time you sought out for someone else's expertise
+- tell me about a time you persuade someone to implement a solution when they didn't think there was a problem
+- what is your career plan
+- Tell us a about a time when you worked effectively in a team environment

+2. Break-even analysis

+3. Tech interviews
+- dynamic programming
+- string manupulation
+- backward induction on a multi-stage decision making problem
+- map reduce (Explain a simple map reduce problem)
+- probability questions (combination calculatoin, bayesian calculation, etc)

+4. Read in a very large file of tab delimited numbers using python and count frequency of each number (don’t overthink this.
+Use python done in a few lines)